JuliaLang/julia/doc/src/manual/functions.md

 ```

 This can be used to simulate returning multiple values from functions by returning a tuple or
 other iterable value.
-For example, the following function returns a pair of values:
+For example, the following function returns a two values:

 ```jldoctest foofunc
 julia> function foo(a,b)